iCliniq Logo

 Share

-There are a lot of myths about HIV transmission.
+There are a lot of myths about HIV and AIDS.
 This article will provide facts and truth about the most common myths surrounding HIV infection.

 Published At May 23, 2019

-What Are the Myths and Facts About HIV Transmission?
+What Are the Common Myths and Facts About HIV and AIDS?

-Fact: This is not true.
-HIV does not spread through skin contact.
-It only gets transmitted if a person comes in contact with an infected person's blood, breast milk, vaginal fluid, and semen.
+Fact: HIV does not spread through skin contact.
+It only gets transmitted if a person comes in contact with an infected person's blood, breast milk, vaginal fluid, or semen.
 In addition, for a person to get infected, these body fluids need to come in contact with mucous membranes, like the vagina, rectum, penis, or mouth, and the risk increases if there is a tear in the skin.

-Fact: As the HIV virus is spread through blood, it is believed that HIV can be transmitted by mosquitoes and other blood-sucking insects.
-But this is not true, as mosquitoes do not inject the blood of the person they bit before biting an individual, and also the virus cannot survive for a long time inside them.
+Fact: As HIV is spread through blood, it is believed that mosquitoes and other blood-sucking insects can transmit HIV.
+But this is not true, as mosquitoes do not inject the blood of the person they bite before biting an individual, and also, the virus cannot survive for a long time inside them.

-Fact: The chances of the virus spreading through oral sex are extremely low, and HIV gets transmitted in 0 to 4 in 10,000 oral sex acts.
+Fact: The chances of the virus spreading through oral sex are extremely low, and HIV gets transmitted in zero to four in 10,000 oral sex acts.
 So, a condom should always be used during oral sex with an HIV-positive male or female.

-4. Myth: Heterosexual (Straight) People Cannot Get Infected with HIV.
+4. Myth: Heterosexual people cannot get infected with HIV.

 Fact: The risk of transmission is higher in homosexual people, but an individual can still get infected if they are heterosexual.
 Unprotected sex with an HIV-infected male or female can spread the infection.
 The infection can also spread by sharing needles or other injectable equipment that is contaminated with HIV.